daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 2. What are some things you think may lead to more *voluntary* provision of public goods?

 ***

+## Solutions to the Public Goods Problem

+\textcolor{purple}{(Skipping...)} (You may skip the Lindahl equilibrium discussion in the NS text)

 ### Government's role

-- Pure public goods are not provided optimally by the free market, i.e., voluntarily
+Pure public goods are (except in very special/lucky cases) not provided optimally by the free market (i.e., voluntarily)

-*Note:* except in really special and lucky cases

-- (although people do contribute to public goods, e.g., making charitable donations, for various reasons)
+\textcolor{gray}{However, people do contribute to public goods (e.g., we make charitable donations) for various reasons.}

-This is a justification for government: to enforce contributions to public goods, and make everyone better off

-\textcolor{RawSienna}{Adv: or, allowing heterogeneous tastes, achieve a “potential Pareto improvement”; those who benefit could compensate those who are harmed and still all would be better off.}
+$\rightarrow$  The underprovision of public goods under free exchange is a justification for government: to enforce contributions to public goods, and through this potentially make everyone better off.^[\textcolor{RawSienna}{Adv: Allowing heterogeneous tastes, this may achieve a “potential Pareto improvement”; those who benefit could compensate those who are harmed and still all would be better off.}]

+\bigskip
-- **But** it's hard to determine tastes for the public good, hence difficult to determine the optimal level!
+**But** it's hard to determine tastes for the public good, hence difficult to determine the optimal level!

 ## Revealing the Demand for Public Goods (brief)